-[Version 2006, validation packages: MSc1-PH.0014, MSc2-PH.0015]
+[Version 2018, validation packages: PV-SPH.0000006, PV-SPH.0000011]

-The MSc program in Physics requires 90 ECTS to complete, and is expected to take 18 months.
-The first year (60 ECTS) consists primarily of courses, exercises, the weekly seminar, and the first part of the master's work, designed to strengthen and complete the student's existing physics knowledge.
+The MSc program in Physics requires 90 ECTS credits to complete, and is expected to take 18 months.
+The first year (60 ECTS credits) consists primarily of courses, exercises, the weekly seminar, and the first part of the master's work, designed to strengthen and complete the student's existing physics knowledge.
 The lectures can be taken at Fribourg, or may be partially composed of courses offered under the BeNeFri agreement, or from the "Troisième Cycle Romand" courses of the Swiss-French universities.
-The MSc degree course is completed by a research project of 36 ECTS in total, which includes the writing of a master's thesis.
+The MSc degree course is completed by a research project of 36 ECTS credits in total, which includes the writing of a Master's thesis.